dshoreman/nextshot/README.md

 There was a bug introduced to Yad in v1.0 that breaks context menus in the tray icons it creates.

-This issue was fixed in [v1cont/yad@06de51c], but at this time is unreleased.
-Users of Arch-based distros can install `yad-git` from the AUR which will grab the latest commit.
-On other distros, manually build and install Yad from the master branch.

-The other option is reverting to v0.42.1 (the latest version pre-1.0) until a new version is released, but this isn't advised.
+This issue was fixed in [v1cont/yad@06de51c], which was released as part of Yad v5.0.
+If you're still running an older version, update to v5 or greater and the tray menu will be working again.
+If you still have problems, please create an issue.

 ## Known Issues